mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 generated break in the dimensional barriers.
 Every portal is assigned a Barrier Strength of between 0 and 6, with 0 being a very weak barrier and 6 a very strong one.
-The Barrier Strength is applied as a negative DM to the psion’s Dimensional Manipulation powers, as noted below.
+The Barrier Strength is applied as a negative DM to the psion's Dimensional Manipulation powers, as noted below.

 LOCATE PORTAL
 The psion can scan his local area (a radius of 10 x Psi DM in meters) to see if a portal exists.
-If successful, the psion can gain an idea of the portal’s Barrier Strength depending on the Effect of his roll:
+If successful, the psion can gain an idea of the portal's Barrier Strength depending on the Effect of his roll:

 ADVANCED PSIONIC TALENTS